nubenetes/awesome-kubernetes/docs/argo.md

     - Ensure that Workflow pods are not configured to use the default service account
     - Ensure retry on both Error and TransientError
 - [==devops.com: The Argo Project: Making GitOps Practical==](https://devops.com/the-argo-project-making-gitops-practical/)
 - [piotrminkowski.com: Manage Kubernetes Cluster with Terraform and Argo CD.
-Create Kakfa Cluster using GitOps 🌟](https://piotrminkowski.com/2022/06/28/manage-kubernetes-cluster-with-terraform-and-argo-cd/) In this article, you will learn how to create a Kubernetes cluster with Terraform and then manage it with Argo CD.
+Create Kakfa Cluster using GitOps 🌟](https://piotrminkowski.com/2022/06/28/manage-kubernetes-cluster-with-terraform-and-argo-cd/) This article shows how to create and manage Kubernetes (Kind) cluster with Terraform and Argo CD, and install Kafka on it.
 Terraform is very useful for automating infrastructure.
 On the other hand, Argo CD helps us implement GitOps and continuous delivery for our applications.
 It seems that we can successfully combine both these tools.
 Let’s consider how they can help us to work with Kubernetes in the GitOps style.
 - [prashant-48386.medium.com: Continuous Delivery for Kubernetes With Argo CD](https://prashant-48386.medium.com/continuous-delivery-for-kubernetes-with-argo-cd-9d5f3b69f1db)
 - [medium.com/@outlier.developer: Getting Started with ArgoCD for GitOps Kubernetes Deployments](https://medium.com/@outlier.developer/getting-started-with-argocd-for-gitops-kubernetes-deployments-fafc2ad2af0)
 - [medium.com/@hmquan08011996: Setup Microservices on Kubernetes — Automating Kubernetes with ArgoCD](https://medium.com/@hmquan08011996/setup-microservices-on-kubernetes-automating-kubernetes-with-argocd-cb94622dac5b)